cilium/cilium/Documentation/gettingstarted/istio.rst

     $ export PRODUCTPAGE=`minikube service productpage -n default --url`
     $ echo "Open URL: ${PRODUCTPAGE}/productpage"

-Open that URL in your web browswer and check that the application has been successfully deployed.
+Open that URL in your web browser and check that the application has been successfully deployed.

 Step 4: Canary and Deploy the Reviews Service V2